Compose your music experience

 Other faculty have also embraced him.
 Says Kyle, “Professors in the history department have really encouraged me.
 I may major in history.”
 Journalism is also a possibility.
 “Shawn Gillen tells me I have a voice for it.
 It’s been great to get that kind of feedback.”

 Sam applied and when he visited, “Beloit clicked.”
 He says.
 “The atmosphere, people, buildings.”
 Music House, a campus residence, was also a big draw; he’d be able to live with other musicians.
-Other plusses: Maple Street Studio and a course in sound recording.
+Other plusses: Maple Tree Studio and a course in sound recording.
 Both suited Sam’s interests in writing and making music.

 Since enrolling, Sam’s experience at Beloit has been even better than he anticipated.

 “Beloit has been incredibly supportive.
-After studying with Ian Nie at Maple Street, during the pandemic lockdown, I set up a studio in my dorm room and recorded a record.
+After studying with Ian Nie at Maple Tree, during the pandemic lockdown, I set up a studio in my dorm room and recorded a record.
 Yvonne Wu helped me think outside the box in terms of hearing music, and Daniel Barolsky taught me to think differently about music, including the role of race.”

 Another benefit: “Faculty won’t let you fail,” says Sam.